 In a clinical trial of 240 healthy adult volunteers, single doses of inhaled treprostinil 54 μg (the target clinical dose) and 84 μg (supratherapeutic inhalation dose) prolonged the corrected QTc interval by approximately 10 msec.
 The QTc effect dissipated rapidly as the concentration of treprostinil decreased.
 Orenitram has not been evaluated in a thorough QTc study.

-In patients with PAH, pharmacokinetics of treprostinil is dose-proportional for systemic exposure (AUC0-t).over the dose range of 0.5 and 15 mg BID.
+In patients with PAH, pharmacokinetics of treprostinil is dose-proportional for systemic exposure (AUC0-t) over the dose range of 0.5 and 15 mg BID.
 Upon repeat administration with a BID regimen, the accumulation in the systemic exposures to treprostinil is minimal and results in a peak-to-trough ratio of approximately 7.
 However, a TID regimen will reduce the peak-to-trough fluctuations to approximately 2.5 for the same total daily dose.

 The absolute oral bioavailability of Orenitram is approximately 17%.
 Maximum treprostinil concentrations occur between approximately 4 and 6 hours following Orenitram administration.
+Time to reach steady-state concentrations for both BID and TID regimens is approximately 1 to 2 days.

 The absorption of Orenitram is affected by food.
 The AUCinf of treprostinil was increased by 49% and the Cmax was increased by an average of 13% when Orenitram was administered following a high-fat, high-calorie meal compared to fasting conditions in healthy volunteers.
 The relative bioavailability of treprostinil following oral administration of Orenitram 1 mg is not significantly altered by meal types ranging from 250 to 500 calories in healthy volunteers.